'The Voice': How to Vote for Tonight's Instant Save

 During Tuesday's show, when host Carson Daly makes the announcement that Instant Save voting is open, fans can vote for their favorite artist by using The Voice's official app, or voting online at NBC.com/VoiceSave.
 The winning artist will be announced at the end of the show and will continue on to next week's lives.

-Check out the Top 11 performances below, and get ready to cast your vote for the Instant Save!
+Check out who's competing for the Instant Save below and get ready to cast your

 The Voice airs Mondays and Tuesdays at 8 p.m.
 PT/ET on NBC.